How to Choose the Right Flea Treatment or Prevention for Your Pet

 - Whether the product is waterproof and/or water-resistant

-Keep in mind that preventives work best when used regularly year-round.
-Simply applying for one or two months may not adequately protect your pet from infestation.
+Keep in mind that flea preventives work best when you use them regularly throughout the year.
+Simply applying for one or two months may not adequately protect your pet year-round.

 How Do Flea Collars Work?